margomerritt/Amazon_Vine_Analysis/README.md

 ### Purpose

 Analyzes Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
-There are approxiametely 50 different Amazon Vine review datasets to choose from.
-This project analyzes a sporting goods review dataset.
+There are approxiametely 50 different Amazon Vine reviews datasets to choose from.
+This project analyzes a sporting goods reviews dataset.
 All the datasets have the same schemata, as shown in the following image:

 ![data-16-challenge-format-and-info-amazon-review-datasets-columns-1](https://user-images.githubusercontent.com/111299372/216786997-d95a77f7-2e91-478e-b5ad-2fbb3b8322a4.png)

 An AWS RDS database is created with tables in pgAdmin.
-A dataset is picked from the amazon review datasets https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt.
+A dataset is picked from the amazon reviews datasets https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt.
 The dataset was then extracted in a DataFrame.
-The original DataFram was transformed into four separate DataFrames that match the table schema in pgAdmin.
+The original DataFrame was transformed into four separate DataFrames that match the table schema in pgAdmin.
 Project uses PySpark to run an analysis to determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.

 ### Resources

 #### Datasource
-Amazon review dataset on sporting goods: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Sports_v1_00.tsv.gz
+Amazon reviews dataset on sporting goods: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Sports_v1_00.tsv.gz

 #### Software
 PySpark, PostgreSQL, pgAdmin, AWS, Google Colab